Feeds:

 I was getting ready to attend a dinner theater performance of I’ll Be Home for Christmas*, being held at a nearby church.
 Had the evening been a date with my husband as originally planned, it wouldn’t have mattered where we sat.
 But Steve was in bed with a virus, leaving me to attend alone.

 I couldn’t use Steve’s illness as an excuse to stay home.
 Our daughter was one of the dancers.
-I had to be there; I wanted to be there.
+I had to be there; I wanted to be there–just not by myself.

 God answered my prayer.
 No one knew each other at my assigned table, and we spent a delightful hour becoming acquainted—no conversation-monopolizers or negative Nellies in the group.